A Unified Framework for Diffusion Model Unlearning with f-Divergence: Concept Erasing with -Divergence

-The loss functions derived from closed-form expressions of $f$-divergences share a key benefit with the MSE: they only require solving a minimization problem.
-They are characterized by different gradients (see Section \ref{subsec:gradients_study}), which leads to improved convergence properties.
-In contrast, the general loss function expressed using the variational formulation requires solving a min-max problem.
-This approach, however, can be applied to any $f$-divergence, leading to a broader class of loss functions, for which we study the local convergence properties in Section \ref{subsec:convergence_study}.
+The loss functions derived from closed-form expressions of $f$-divergences share the computational efficiency of the standard MSE, requiring only to solve a minimization problem.
+Beyond the standard MSE, these loss functions introduce different gradient scaling factors (see Section \ref{subsec:gradients_study}) that lead to improved convergence properties.
+In contrast, the loss functions expressed using the variational formulation require solving a min-max optimization problem.
+This approach, however, provides a more general framework applicable to any $f$-divergence, leading to a broader class of loss functions.
+We study the local convergence properties of the variational framework in Section \ref{subsec:convergence_study}.

-We observe that, following \cite{lu2024mace}, instead of solving \eqref{eq:obj_fcn_ablating_f_div}, it is possible to minimize the divergence between the probability distributions over a subset of the original generation trajectory (from $\mathbf{x}_t$ to $\mathbf{x}_0$, with $t<T$), and the $f$-divergence generalization still holds.
-This reasoning can be taken to the extreme by training the model with only $\mathbf{x}_0$, as proposed in \cite{zhang2025minimalist}.